Home » Recipes » Desserts » Candy » Easy Microwave Chocolate Fudge

 Notes

-For simple tips for how to easily cut fudge, read here.
+• For simple tips on how to easily cut fudge, read here.

 • Prep Time: 10 minutes